Food in Turkey: Fall in love with these 8 Best Turkish Foods

 Then there is different bread.
 You will see it as a sandwich (ekmek arası döner), a wrap (döner dürüm) or on top of rice (pilav üstü döner).
 All of them are great options.

-If you’re in Kadikoy you should definitely check out Tatar Salim.
-Everything is so good but all they do really is döner.
+If you’re in Kadikoy you should check out Tatar Salim.
+Everything is so good but all they really do is döner.

 So when you order you will get the döner, french fries, and a salad.
 You can order whatever you want to drink but their açık ayran, it comes in a glass and is delicious and made fresh.